saeed-sufi/JS_Learning/README.md

 * the first argument of `bind, call, apply` is the value of `this` that we want to execute the function with.

 * in order to share information between different methods in a class, we assign that information to an instance variable ex. `this.timer = ...`

+* `window.location` gives information about the url you're visiting.

+* Use `btoa` and `atob` to convert ascci to base64 and viceversa.

+* you can use `now` service to get a live version of your app very easily.
+Just do `npx now`.